Soak Up the FUN at Bay Area Summer Art Camp

 - Make Lasting Memories.

-This unusually chilly/rainy winter weather is making us long for the warm rays of California sun!
-When you think back to when you were a kid on summer vacation, no doubt images of leisurely days, staying up late, splashing in a pool and (blissfully) not lifting a #2 pencil for three months come to mind!
+When you think back to when you were a kid on summer vacation, I bet images of leisurely days, staying up late, splashing in a pool, and (blissfully) not lifting a #2 pencil for three months come to mind!
 A good way to describe the feeling of summer is unscheduled freedom.
 These days, our kids can be on a pretty tight and hefty schedule.
 A full day of school followed by sports or extracurricular activities and then an evening of homework is pretty typical.
-Aside from this, children ages 8 – 15 can spend upwards of SIX to NINE hours looking at screens and devices.
-Every hour spent scrolling social media or watching tv is an hour not spent getting exercise, engaging in imaginative play, and socializing (in person!) with their family and friends.
+Aside from this, children ages 8 – 15 can spend upwards of 6 – 9 hours looking at screens and devices.
+Every hour spent scrolling social media or watching TV is an hour not spent getting exercise, engaging in imaginative play, and socializing (in person!) with their family and friends.

 There’s no better time than now to give your child an unforgettable camp experience!
-Dragonfly Designs is celebrating our 18th anniversary this year.
 Click here to read about our camp programs and to register.
-We also offer a Sibling Discount!